-Chicago Shakespeare Theater is currently accepting Education Intern applications for winter/spring 2015 internship beginning in January 2015.
-Applications must be received by November 1, 2014.
+Chicago Shakespeare Theater is currently accepting Education Intern applications for fall 2015.
+Applications must be received by July 1, 2015.

-The Education Department has a permanent staff of three, working closely with many of the 65-person staff of the Theater for various inter-departmental efforts.
+The Education Department has a permanent staff of four, working closely with many of the 70-person staff of the Theater for various inter-departmental efforts.
 The Education Intern is a volunteer position with a small stipend; no housing is provided.
 Interns must be able to commit to a minimum of twenty hours per week.

 Desired Skills and Experience

 The ideal candidate will possess a number of the following:

 - Maturity, good judgment and experience in working with adolescents